eclipse-tractusx/tractus-x-umbrella/docs/concept/TAP7.1-solution-design.md

 installation package, the project seeks to reduce deployment complexity and lower barriers to participation in the Catena‑X data space.
-This bundle will enable independent component updates and support a modular "bring your own" approach, ultimately fostering a more efficient and accessible ecosystem for diverse participants—such as testers, external developers, and small and medium-sized enterprises.
+This bundle will enable independent component updates and support a modular "bring your own" approach, ultimately fostering a more efficient and accessible ecosystem for diverse participants—such as testers, external product developers, product testers, and small and medium-sized enterprises.

 ## 1.2 Business Need